christytan/ords-apex-dbcs/exacs-QA/README.md

 can also customize the default automated maintenance setup, including backups, and you have full control of the recovery process in the event of a database failure.

+These hands-on lab guides provide step-by-step directions to setting up and using your Exadata Cloud Service platform in the Oracle Cloud Infrastructure.

+Lab 1 - 5 deals with setting up the infrastructure and connectivity to Exadata Cloud Service.

+Labs 6 & 7 are geared towards Monitoring and Managing your Exadata Cloud Service databases.

+Labs 8 - 10 are intended for Backup, Recovering and Migrating your databases.

+Lab 11 - 12 onwards demonstrate advanced lab guides for Database Vault and advanced Data safe lab guides.

+Lab 13 - 16 are additional labs which talks about connecting your Exadata Cloud Service databases with Python application, working with OCI CLI, build APEX applications and automating with Terraform.

 ## Goals for this workshop
 1. Prepare your private network in the Oracle Cloud Infrastructure